 3.8 Your Academic Personal Tutor.
 All students are allocated a personal tutor to provide guidance and advice in respect of students' academic and personal well-being.
-A list of who your personal tutor is, will be available on Blackboard.
+A list of who your personal tutor is will be available via Blackboard.

-If you are ill during academic term time you need to inform, the programme leader or a member of the Student Administration Team- HLS.SAT@uwe.ac.uk.
+If you are ill you need to inform, the programme manager or a member of the Student Administration Team- HLS.SAT@uwe.ac.uk.